Southern Rhone Valley Wine

 Explore Southern Rhone Valley Wine: Sub-Regions & More

 Divided into more than a dozen appellations, the Southern Rhône is home to iconic names like Châteauneuf-du-Pape, Gigondas, and Tavel, alongside everyday wines from Côtes du Rhône.
-Here, travelers can explore powerful reds, distinctive whites, and some of France’s most characterful rosés.
+What makes Southern Rhone Valley wine useful for travelers is the labeling ladder: you can drink well at the Côtes du Rhône level, step up into Côtes du Rhône Villages, and then focus on specific crus when you want more site definition and structure.

 We’ve spent quite a bit of time in the Southern Rhone Valley region and plan to return in the future.
 To maximize our enjoyment, we thoroughly researched the local wines.
-Here’s a summary of what we discovered.
+Below is a summary of what we discovered.
+For an official overview of Southern Rhône appellations and wine styles, see the Rhône Valley wine board.

 Sub-Regions of the Southern Rhône Valley